 Stroke is usually thought of as something that happens in older people, but that doesn’t mean adults in their 20s, 30s or 40s are too young either.
 In fact, an increasing number of not-so-middle-aged people are having strokes as well.

 “Stroke in young age is of great public health importance.
-The incidence has been increasing worldwide for decades,” said Mohamed Teleb, MD, medical director of neurosciences at Banner Desert Medical Center.
+The incidence has been increasing worldwide for decades,” said Mohamed Teleb, MD, with Banner Brain & Spine.
 “According to the National Stroke Association, 15% of all ischemic stroke cases occur in young people – those 18 to 55 years old.”

 While you may be in the best shape of your life, if you’re under the age of 55, it’s still important to recognize the warning signs for stroke.
 Here’s what to know regarding your potential risk and how to recognize the symptoms.